RemiksAskani/STS-control/STS-documentation/attributes.md

 ### Character attributes (same for all templates)s

--Attributes have a minimum value of 1 (unless strictly specified by another trait or template)_.
+_Attributes have a minimum value of 1 (unless strictly specified by another trait or template)_.

 1. Physical attributes:
   * Strength